vkishore-confluent/gaming-platform-unlocked/README.md

   <img src="images/terminal1.png" width =100% heigth=100%>
 </div>

-5. Store the *Bootstrap URL, Client API Key/Secret* values and return to your Confluent Cloud dashboard and continue with the further steps for the Implementation
+5. The follwoing credentials - *Bootstrap URL, Cluster API Key, Cluster API Secret, Scehma Registry URL, Schema Registry API Key, Schema Registry API Secret* are stored to credentials.txt file in the files directory.

+   > **Note:** The python files in the further steps in the demo will read the credentials directly from the credentials.txt file, so refrain moving this file from the files directory.

-## Setting up Python Environment to run scripts:
+### 3. Setting up Python Environment:

 1. Install the below required modules in python to run the python scripts as directed in the following steps for implementation of the demo.